Talent-Catalog/talentcatalog/docs/v210/visa_eligibility_details.md

 - **Collated data:** The data that is needed to perform the visa eligibility checks can be collated from all areas of the TC.
 This data can then be and displayed as is or modified to provide the most value.
 - **Reusability:** The database architecture allows the data to be reusable throughout the TC, for example to search/filter by candidates who have had visa eligibility checks conducted.
 - **User experience:** Using radio buttons and accordions to reduce the total page size to allow easy navigation and nicer experience on smaller screens.

+# Next steps
+A starting point to getting the visa eligibility checks onto the TC has been to move off the from the data "black hole" that is documents/spreadsheets and get the data onto the TC.
+Along with being able to then track and maintain data, we also gain the technical efficiencies listed above.
+In order to get this process moving at a reasonable pace, we've had to keep the answer fields relatively simple, mainly using free text fields and standardised dropdowns.
+This isn't a big difference from the previous way of working on docs/spreadsheets, it also allows us to standardise fields for when we are rolling out to other destinations and stops us from needing to maintain large external data-sources (e.g. Immigration pathways, that may change over time).
+In saying that the visa eligibility check will continue to evolve and improve in future releases, so it is not in it's final state and we are always open to feedback!

 <Link to Caroline's video's>